Jamaica, Queens: Major thoroughfares

 Sutphin Boulevard is Jamaica's second busiest thoroughfare.
 It has two subway stations, as well as stations for the LIRR and the AirTrain JFK, and two Queens courthouses.
 It begins at Hillside Avenue and 147th Place in the north and works its way south and downhill connecting with Jamaica Avenue, Archer Avenue, Liberty Avenue, South Road, Linden Boulevard, and terminates at Rockaway Boulevard.
 At first it is a small four-lane street, but in the downtown area it provides six lanes.
 At 95th Avenue, it reemerges from the LIRR underpass and becomes a four-lane street to its southern endpoint.

 Union Turnpike travels through, and serving as the northern border between the towns of Flushing and Jamaica.
 Though both towns were absorbed into New York City in 1898, the division is evident today in the addresses.
 Buildings on the north side generally begin with a 113- ZIP Code, indicating Flushing, and buildings to the south side begin with a 114- ZIP Code, indicating Jamaica.
 Union Turnpike separates the northern boundaries of Briarwood, Jamaica Hills and Jamaica Estates from the southern boundaries of Flushing and Fresh Meadows.

 Rockaway Boulevard begins at 90th Avenue and Elderts Lane in Woodhaven, continuing southeast through Ozone Park, South Ozone Park, South Jamaica, Springfield Gardens, Brookville, and Meadowmere.
 The segment between Farmers Boulevard in Springfield Gardens and the New York City border in Meadowmere connects the two discontinuous sections of New York State Route 878, the Nassau Expressway.
 In addition, Rockaway Boulevard abuts the northern border of JFK Airport between Farmers and Brookville Boulevards.

 Parks and recreation

 Baisley Pond Park has over 100 acre of outdoor recreational space, including a 30 acre pond.

 Flushing Meadows–Corona Park abuts Jamaica on its far northwestern corner.
 At 897 acre, it is the fourth-largest public park in New York City.
 The southernmost part of the park is adjacent to Willow Lake, which is named for the many species of Willow plants which inhabit the area.
-The Jamaica subway yard is located at the very south end of the park site, beyond Willow Lake.
+The New York City Subway's Jamaica Yard is located at the very south end of the park site, beyond Willow Lake.

 Other major parks near downtown Jamaica include: